bennyaustin/logicapp-documentIntelligence/README.md

 # logicapp-formrecognizer
-Logic App to score a custom form recognizer model
+Logic App to analyze a custom form recognizer model